guytet/libvirt-k8s/README.md

 #### On the control/master node
 1. Login into the master node and run `make all`: `ssh node-0 ; cd /tmp ; make all `

-2. Make note the `join` command at the end of `kubeadm join` output, which you'll need to run on all worker nodes:
+2. Make note the of the `join` command at the end of `kubeadm join` output, which you'll need to run on all worker nodes:
 ```

 kubeadm join 10.12.35.30:6443 --token fyujbk.508ijhay8hd0iwnu \
    --discovery-token-ca-cert-hash sha256:0b27474ce7eb985a211a85bfd4c50f0985b858c95d44951eacb0dade264a9626
 ```

+#### On worker node(s)
+Copy the `kubeadm join` command from the previous step, login to to the workner nodes and run the command as root.